dinguluer/UiMagician/README.md

 UiMagician you only have to know knowledge of IoT protocol &amp;
 packet format which are Tx/Rx by your device.

+Release 1.0.3(Ujjayati) of Uim comes with an dummy project for Intel Xdk with this you can generate Mobile apps on Intel cloud server.

 # UiMagician for VSCP Tool details
 * Author  : Dinesh Guleria
 * Author Email : din.gulu.er@gmail.com